-The ADM-Aeolus mission will not only advance our understanding of atmospheric dynamics, but will also provide much-needed information to improve weather forecasts.
+The Aeolus mission was not only built to advance our understanding of atmospheric dynamics, but also to provide much-needed information to improve weather forecasts.
 The satellite carries the first wind lidar in space, which can probe the lowermost 30 km of the atmosphere to provide profiles of wind, aerosols and clouds along the satellite’s orbital path.
 The laser system emits short powerful pulses of ultraviolet light down into the atmosphere.
 The telescope collects the light that is backscattered from air molecules, particles of dust and droplets of water.
 The receiver analyses the Doppler shift of the backscattered signal to determine the speed and direction of the wind at various altitudes below the satellite.
 These near-realtime observations will improve the accuracy of numerical weather and climate prediction and advance our understanding of atmospheric dynamics and processes relevant to climate variability.